rogerhu/compsci_guides/Dynamic-Programming.md

 ```
 `The 6th Fibonacci number is 8 and requires 25 computations`

-That confirms our hypothesis that our complexity is more than $O(N)$ and perhaps $O(2^N)$.
+That confirms our hypothesis that our complexity is more than `O(N)` and perhaps `O(2**N)`.
 So let's alter our code with memoization.
 We will just need to store past calculations and look them up before blindly computing.
 The common storage mechanism is a hash table.

 ```python
 class FibMemo(Fib):